SheffieldSolar/OSM-PV/README.md

 # OSM-PV
-Tools to validate the PV systems matched in OSM and cross-reference with other data sources.
+Tools to validate the PV systems mapped in OSM and cross-reference with other data sources.

 ## What is this repository for? ##